There are no products listed under this category.

 What the Heck is Alginate Anyway? -Video by Dr. Alginate

-Alginate is the extremely safe molding material most often used in LifeCasting.
+Alginate (pronounced AL-jin-it) is the extremely safe molding material most often used in LifeCasting.

 Accu-Cast makes 10 different alginate formulas.
 We have fine tuned the properties of our alginates to make them ideal for a wide variety of jobs.
 Bucket molds, layup molds, small jobs, large jobs- we’ve got an alginate that is perfect for your project